ai/about-postcss/speech.md

 How we can add polyfill for units?

-Maybe mixins are enough for today simple task.
+Maybe mixins are enough for today's simple tasks.
 But we have many new ideas and preprocessors are too limited for them.
-Can we create Autoprefixer with mixins?
+Could we create Autoprefixer with mixins?

 ---

-Any there is reason why we have not new features in preprocessor for a years.
+And there is reason why we did not have new features in preprocessors for years.

-Preprocessors codebase are big and very monolithic.
+Preprocessors codebase is big and very monolithic.

-Do you have any friend who contribute something in preprocessors?
+Do you have any friend who did contribute something to preprocessors?

 Sass team went further.
-To get better performance, they rewrote project to C++ and now we have even less developers, who can add something new.
+To get better performance, they rewrote project to C++ and now we have even less developers who can add something new.

 ---

-And last but not least problem.
+And a last but not least problem.
 Preprocessors are template language.

-But does it good language?
-It is not a some complicated function.
+But is it a good language?
+It is not some complicated function.
 This huge code is just a mixin for simple transition from Compass.

-Sass is nice for simple task.
-But you will have a problems if you want some complicated awesome tool.
+Sass is nice for simple tasks.
+But you will have problems if you want a better, awesome tool.

 ---

-And this are a ideas behind PostCSS.
-Create a playground for next ideas without limitations of current preprocessors.
+And these are the ideas behind PostCSS.
+Create a playground for next generation of ideas without the limitations of current preprocessors.

 ---

-PostCSS was not first.
+PostCSS was not the first.

-3 years ago, TJ Holowaychuk, Stylus maintainer, saw same problems.
+3 years ago, TJ Holowaychuk, Stylus maintainer, saw the same problems.
-He understood that preprocessor idea was finished.
+He understood that preprocessor — as an idea — was finished.

-He started new modular CSS processor tool, Rework.
+He started a new modular CSS processor tool, Rework.

-When I thinked about Autoprefixer, I looked for some new tool.
+When I thought about creating Autoprefixer, I was looking for a new tool.
 Better that Sass.
-And when I saw Rework, I understood that it was a revolution.
+And when I saw Rework, I thought that it was a revolution.

 ---